HomeTrue North Blog

 Spring: March to May

 Spring ushers Jasper National Park out of its cold winter and into a relatively warm summer.
 In this part of Canada, spring is regarded as the shoulder season.
 Temperatures in March can reach single digits, while daytime highs in May can reach 50 degrees.
-Given the mild weather gradient, visitors can cherish just about everything Jasper has to offer.
+With the mild weather, visitors can enjoy being outside.
 The spring rainfall, combined with the snowmelt, makes the park's numerous waterfalls very photogenic.
-Spring is the season for spotting vibrant wildflowers while strolling along gushing rivers.
+It's a great time for strolling alongside rushing rivers.
+In the latter half of spring, some wildflowers begin to bloom.

 Outdoor Activities